bvalosek/robo/README.md

 Modifier annotations change the accessibility of members or describe the semantics involving class properties.

-##### proto

-This annotation is required when defining a member variable that is not a primitive type or a function.
-This is because setting an object on the prototype can often lead to unexpected side effects.

 ##### hidden

 Using this annotation will prevent a member from appearing during enumation.